 Prior to setting up my own successful people assessment and development business in 2007, I spent many years working in the catering and support sectors of a diverse mix of industries, including agriculture, education and health.
+During this time I have witnessed (and experienced) a range of issues, including workplace bullying and situational stress.

 I offer an holistic mix of coaching, counselling, hypnotherapy and training skills and approaches to deliver positive, successful and lasting results for clients.